kurochin143/graphql-sequelize-auto/README.md

 Config based GraphQL schema generator.

 Generates GraphQL CRUD queries based on database schema and configuration.
-It also provides a service that will query the database based using the generated GraphQL query.
+It also provides a service that will query the database based on the GraphQL query.

 ## Prerequisite Knowledge